This is the Ultimate Guide in which you will learn about:

 What is Boiling?

-Boiling is the rapid vaporization process of liquid, which happens when the liquid is heated at its boiling point, which is the temperature at which the vapour pressure of liquid is equal to the pressure exerted on the liquid by the surrounding atmosphere.
+Boiling is the rapid vaporization process of liquid, which happens when the liquid is heated at its boiling point, which is the temperature at which the vapor pressure of the liquid is equal to the pressure exerted on the liquid by the surrounding atmosphere.
 There are two basic types of boiling, critical heat flux boiling and nucleate boiling.
 Transition boiling is intermediate with the elements of both types.
 The boiling point of water is 100 °C in celsius and 212 °F.

 How Boiling takes place?

-Boiling is the opposite process to condensation, and is natural insofar as the sequence of states in which matter can appear as the liquid and gaseous ordered sequentially.
+Boiling is the opposite process to condensation and is natural insofar as the sequence of states in which matter can appear as the liquid and gaseous ordered sequentially.

 The fundamental explanation of the process has to do with the fact that in the liquid state, the molecules move constantly and are united to each other by attractive forces.